ayokunle321/paralyze/README.md

 Automatic parallelization has been a long-standing challenge in compiler optimization.
 While tools like GCC's `-ftree-parallelize-loops` exist, they tend to be overly conservative and often parallelize almost nothing on real-world code.

-After playing around with existing approaches, the goal with **PARALYZE** was to build something more aggressive and transparent.
-The idea was to push automatic parallelization as far as possible, aiming to surpass GCC’s auto-parallelizer while keeping every decision transparent instead of hiding behind compiler heuristics.

-## What This Does Differently

-Does more analysis instead of bailing early:

-- **Array access patterns** - tracks if `A[i]` only depends on iteration `i`, even with complex expressions
-- **Confidence scores** - 0-100% instead of binary yes/no. If it's 80% sure, it'll tell you that
-- **Shows reasoning** - explains why each loop can or can't be parallelized
+The goal with **PARALYZE** was to build something more aggressive and transparent.
+GCC does dependency analysis (loop-carried dependencies, array conflicts, function side effects) but treats it as binary: either 100% provably safe or don't touch it.
+I tested it on 15 PolyBench kernels and it found very few opportunities.

+This tool does the same kind of analyses but uses confidence scoring instead of binary decisions.
+A loop that's 75% safe gets parallelized, with the score shown so you understand the risk.
+GCC would reject that same loop.
+The result: more loops parallelized where it makes sense, and you can actually why instead of being buried under heuristics.
+The speedups come from being willing to parallelize "pretty safe" loops, not just "perfectly safe" ones.

 ## Results